-- Chronic hepatitis (viral and metabolic) and cirrhosis complications
+- Chronic hepatitis (viral and metabolic) and cirrhosis complications;

-- Primary liver cancer (hepatocellular carcinoma) and bile ducts(cholangiocarcinoma)
+- Primary liver cancer (hepatocellular carcinoma) and bile duct cancer (cholangiocarcinoma)